enasequence/read_docs/retrieval/programmatic-access/tag_querying.rst

    * - coastal_brackish:high_confidence
      - coastal_brackish
      - high_confidence
-     - strong evidence that the object is “coastal or brackish” environment associated.
+     - Strong evidence that the object is “coastal or brackish” environment associated.
      -
    * - coastal_brackish:medium_confidence
      - coastal_brackish
      - medium_confidence
-     - moderate  evidence that the object is “coastal or brackish” environment associated.
+     - Moderate  evidence that the object is “coastal or brackish” environment associated.
      -
    * - coastal_brackish:low_confidence
      - coastal_brackish
      - low_confidence
-     - weak evidence that the object is “coastal or brackish” environment associated.
+     - Weak evidence that the object is “coastal or brackish” environment associated.
      -
    * - freshwater
      - freshwater